Avanade/DevOpsHOL/azure-devops-project/README.md

 ## Tasks

+### Setting up the code repository on your development machine

 1. Go to your Azure Portal and create a new DevOps Project.
 Make sure it meets the following demands:
     - .NET Runtime
     - ASP.NET Core application